 The Skilled Care You Need.
 The Dignity You Deserve.

-The best long- or short-term skilled nursing offers expert care in an environment that promotes dignity and well-being.
+The best skilled nursing offers expert short- and long-term care in an environment that promotes dignity and well-being.
 That’s what you’ll find at the Weinberg Health Center.

 Designed with dignity in mind, we offer comfortable private suites for long-term skilled nursing care.
 Residents enjoy around-the-clock access to our caring, compassionate, state-certified staff.
 In addition, a licensed social worker will provide regular conferences to keep family members involved in their loved one’s care.

 - Access to the Wellness Center and other campus amenities

 - Structured activities for intellectual and social engagement

 - Restaurant-style dining with healthy menu options and themed events

 - On-site dental clinic with appointments available weekly

 - Audiologist, podiatrist and eye care provider visits on campus

 - Respite and hospice programs